 Texas settlers have gambled since before it became a republic and long before it joined the United States.
 The millions of modern-day Texas residents, like their neighbors in the other 49 states, still enjoy a pull of a slot machine or a hand of blackjack.
 But public taboo, and decades of recent tradition keep Texas gambling largely illegal.
 There may come a time when Texas warms up to legal gambling, for now it remains one of the more restrictive jurisdictions in America.

 No, states with legal online gambling allow visitors and tourists to use betting sites and mobile casino apps while they’re within state lines.
+The same will apply to Texas online casinos once the market gets regulated.
+All you'll need to fulfill is the age requirement.

 The legal gambling age in Texas is 21 for land-based casinos and horse racing.
 The legal age is 18 for lottery and bingo.
+Texas online casinos will most likely have the same age requirement for players.
+The online lottery might be available to everyone who's 18+.

 States that choose to legalize online gambling receive millions in additional revenue, which they distribute in various ways for schools, infrastructure and other public services.
+It's one of the big pros of why Texas online casinos are a good thing for the state's residents.

 No. Gambling.com only recommends legal online gambling sites and social casinos.
-Offshore casinos are unregulated and therefore risky.
+Offshore casinos are unregulated and, therefore risky.
 There’s no governing body that holds them accountable for timely payments and fairness.
 Texans should stick with legal social casinos until other options become available.

 There are two legal tribal casinos in Texas which offer a variety of slot machines and digital games.
 Licensed horse racing and greyhound dog racing is legal.
 State-run lottery, bingo and daily fantasy sports are additional legal betting options for Texans.